lostjared/acidcam-gpu/README.md

 ```

 Note: when `WITH_CUDA=OFF` you do **not** need `opencv-cuda` or the NVIDIA
-CUDA toolkit — stock `opencv` is sufficient, and the top-level `acidcam-gpu`
+CUDA toolkit — stock OpenCV 5 is sufficient, and the top-level `acidcam-gpu`
 CUDA library does not need to be installed.

 You can combine flags freely — for example an OpenGL-only build with audio: